 Approved claimants will receive a check mailed to the address provided.

-$46 Million GPB securities settlement fund
+$46 million GPB securities settlement fund

-The settlement fund of $46,000,000 will cover include:
+The settlement fund of $46,000,000 will cover:

-- Attorneys' fees: Not to exceed $13,800,000
+- Attorneys' fees: Up to $13,800,000

 - Attorneys' expenses: To be presented to the court for approval at a later date